UDILLANI - BA Illustration and Animation

 - a minimum of grades BBC, one of which should come from a relevant subject area in the arts, humanities or social sciences (or a minimum of 112 UCAS points from an equivalent Level 3 qualification in a relevant art and design subject)

 - a portfolio ready for review (see below for more information)

 - GCSE English at grade C/grade 4 or above

-If you do not have traditional qualifications or cannot meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Art and Design Extended Degree (with Foundation Year).
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Illustration and Animation (including foundation year) BA (Hons), Illustration and Animation (with preparatory semester) BA (Hons) or Art and Design (including foundation year) BA (Hons).